TWUOnline/ldrs591/_pages/unit-3-learning-activities.md

  	<li>All sources listed in the References have at least 1 corresponding in text citation.</li>
  	<li>References are listed in alphabetical order by the authors last name.</li>
  	<li>All lines are double spaced and for each entry the hanging indent is used.</li>
  	<li>Only initials are used for first and/or second names of authors.
-There is a space between initials, e.g. Lewis, C. S.</li>
+There is a space between initials, e.g. Strong, H. A.</li>
  	<li>If there are multiple authors, they are listed in the order they appear on the original source.</li>
  	<li>Authors in the references are separated by commas (even for 2 authors) and an ampersand is used before the last one.</li>
  	<li>Year of publication follows the authors of the article in parentheses.</li>